 One of the most heartbreaking scenarios is when a driver hits a pedestrian and leaves the scene of the accident.
 This type of scenario is referred to a hit-and-run accident.
 Any driver who leaves the scene of an accident is breaking the law.

 All of the attorneys and staff at Welsh & Welsh PC, LLO are dedicated to helping our local and nationwide communities navigate toward a brighter future.
-This year, we decided to start a scholarship that would help us do just that by assisting one college student with securing their college education.
-The first submission period for that scholarship, Fall 2017, just came to a close.
+In 2017, we decided to start a scholarship that would help us do just that by assisting one college student with securing their college education.
+The latest submission period for that scholarship, Spring 2018, just came to a close.

-We were truly humbled by the amount of applications we received– 104 total– as well as the exceptional high quality of every essay.
+We were truly humbled by the amount of applications we received as well as the exceptional high quality of every essay.
 All of the essays were outstanding.
 Choosing just one winner was difficult!